theiagen/public_health_bioinformatics/docs/workflows/standalone/dorado_basecalling.md

 ### Model Type Selection

-Users can choose between automatic or manual model selection using a configurable use_auto_model flag:

-Automatic Model Selection: Automatically picks the best model ('sup', 'hac', or 'fast') based on the input file and user-defined model accuracy paramater.
+Users can configure the basecalling model by setting the dorado_model input parameter:

+- Default Model: "sup" (super accuracy) is used unless overridden by the user.
-Manual Model Input: If the user disables automatic selection, a specific model path or model version must be provided.
+- Manual Model Input: Users can specify the full path or name of a specific model (e.g., dna_r10.4.1_e8.2_400bps_hac@v4.2.0).
+- Automatic Detection: When set to sup, hac, or fast, Dorado will automatically select the appropriate model version if available.

 - **Model Type (sup):** (super accuracy) The most accurate model, recommended for critical applications requiring the highest basecall accuracy.
 It is the slowest of the three model types.
 - **Model Type (hac):** (High Accuracy) A balance between speed and accuracy, recommended for most users.
 Provides accurate results faster than `sup` but less accurate than `sup`.